 Ironically with Suze, as someone who invests primarily in bonds, she certainly does dole out the stock advice.
-Over the years I’ve personally noted many contradictry statements made by Suze herself.
-So again this is no surpise to the reviewer.
+Over the years, I’ve personally noted many contradictory statements from Suze.
+So again this is no surprise to the reviewer.

-The other good aspect of the book, is that Olen goes into the lack of transparency and the tricks played by the financial industry.
+The other good aspect of the book is that Olen discusses the lack of transparency and the tricks played by the financial industry.
 However, this shouldn’t be a surprise, either.
 Caveat emptor, or buyer beware, should apply to all financial advice.
 I’m not sure why individuals default to thinking everyone always has their best interest at heart.
-Ronald Reagan once stated, “trust but verify”.
-That advice should apply to any finance advice you recieve.
+Ronald Reagan once stated, “trust but verify.”
+That advice should apply to any finance advice you receive.
 Also the famous quote from P. T. Barnum, “A sucker is born every minute”, should apply to finance as well.